|

 For those in the U.S. who insist that opposition to the Women’s March is driven by conservatives, think again.
 A major socialist institution in Germany, the Friedrich Ebert Foundation, withdrew their Nov.
 12, 2018 presentation of its Human Rights Award to the Women’s March, citing the antisemitism of the women’s organization as the reason.
 The Friedrich Ebert Foundation (Friedrich Ebert Stiftung or FES), is a German political foundation with ties to the Social Democratic Party (SPD).
 Founded in 1863, the SPD is one of Germany’s two major political parties; it was one of the first mass organizations in the world to be influenced by Marxism.
 Founded in 1925 the FES promotes the peaceful transition from capitalism to socialism by electoral means.
 It has projects in over 100 countries and maintains fraternal ties with the Workers Party of Brazil.

 Scholars and alumni of FES wrote an open letter denouncing the Women’s March, with a special focus on Linda Sarsour.
-You can read the entire document here.
-The statement in part reads: “We believe that the Women’s March USA does not meet the criteria of this award, as its organizers have repeatedly attracted attention through antisemitic statements, the trivialization of antisemitism and the exclusion of Zionists and Jews since Women’s March USA’s establishment in 2017.
+The statement in part read: “We believe that the Women’s March USA does not meet the criteria of this award, as its organizers have repeatedly attracted attention through antisemitic statements, the trivialization of antisemitism and the exclusion of Zionists and Jews since Women’s March USA’s establishment in 2017.
 Women’s March USA does not constitute an inclusive alliance.”
 As a result the Friedrich Ebert Foundation suspended the award ceremony to “to allow an independent body to investigate the matter.”

 Favianna Rodriguez, her benefactors at Unilever Ben & Jerry’s, and all those who think buying Pecan Resist actually constitutes a step towards a better society, should read the declaration composed by the left intellectuals of FES.